 We like to think that we know our own story.
 It may be more precise to say that you know one version of your story.
 As I have discovered for myself in the consulting room with numerous clients, stories are often full of negativity.
 Distorted beliefs and mind-reading describes far too many mental states, that then create a negatively directed downward spiral of experiences.

-Those who seek counseling, will find themselves sitting with a professional who helps them come to know their own story, with an objective eye.
+Those who seek counseling will sit with a professional.
+This expert helps them understand their own story with an objective eye.
 Our stories hold great value and meaning for us.

-I must admit, our counselors do not know precisely what we are feeling, nor what we will do to remedy our often conflicted situations.
-Yet they will hold open a door that allows us to experience a moment of realization that we have more influence on our experiences than we realize.
-As we come to accept that we can create the value and meaning of our past experiences and future ones, our real story suddenly emerges.
+I must admit, our counselors do not know precisely what we are feeling.
+They don’t know what we will do to remedy our often conflicted situations.
+Yet they will hold open a door.
+This door allows us to experience a moment of realization.
+We have more influence on our experiences than we realize.
+As we accept the power to create value in our past and future experiences, our real story emerges suddenly.